richard-from-the-future/Sparkle/README.md

 # Sparkle
-A tiny interface for the Spark40 guitar amp
+A tiny interface for the Spark40 guitar amp.

 Richard Jackett, 2021

 This is a work in progress.
 There are many bugs still, and it can be a bit janky, but it is functional.